Step 1: Gather the existing clues

 Sweden has kept excellent records of its citizens since the 17th century.
 People of Swedish descent can trace their family's history in Sweden and discover distant relatives, if they just know some of the basic facts about their families.
 But for many of us, the information we have in advance is scarce.
-Thankfully there are a couple of useful CD/DVD-records to help you find the way into the Swedish church records just by typeing your ancestors name and hit the search button.
+Thankfully there are a couple of useful CD/DVD-records to help you find the way into the Swedish church records just by typing your ancestors name and hitting the search button.

 The Federation of Swedish Genealogical Societies has released a number of databases on DVD that facilitate the search for your Swedish family.
 The most important one is the Swedish Death Index.

-The CD-records includes information on name, birth year, birth parish and place of residence (county, parish and village/city) relationship to others in the same household and occupation and sometimes, notes about health or legal status.
+The records includes information on name, birth year, birth parish and place of residence (county, parish and village/city) relationship to others in the same household and occupation and sometimes, notes about health or legal status.